So who does control your business software?

 - There is no guarantee that the product you sign up for will be available in the future.

 - Pricing and features may change

 - Much harder or even impossible to customise to your business model

 Alternatives such as Open Source and Self Hosted Software are a great alternative to consider.
 But of course you have to weigh up the additional cost of installing and maintaining these systems.

 We can help.

-If you want to investigate what Open Source alternatives exist for your business then create an account and submit an IT System review.
-Leave us a note that you want us to look at the Open Source alternatives for your business.
+If you want to investigate what Open Source alternatives exist for your business then leave below telling us that you want to find out more about the Open Source alternatives for your business.